mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Added support for specifying which periods should be used to calculate a group.
 - Added support for loading and saving group period data from xml files.
 - Added a Help option to the right-click menu in the function browser which brings up a relevant documentation page describing the function.
-- Add parameter 'WorkspaceNames' to :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` which accepts a range of runs to be processed.
-  Parameters 'FirstRun' and 'LastRun' are no longer mandatory.
-Either WorkspaceNames, or FirstRun and LastRun must be supplied for a valid input.
-  Preference is given to WorkspaceNames if FirstRun, LastRun, and WorkspaceNames is supplied.
-An example of a valid range is '62260-3, 62267, 62270-4'.
 - The ALC interface has been updated and now only has a single runs box.
-Additionally the functionality of 'Auto' has been slightly altered. see :ref:`Muon ALC <Muon ALC>`
+Additionally the functionality of 'Auto' has been slightly altered.
+See :ref:`Muon ALC <MuonALC-ref>`
-- Added multi-period support to the LoadMuonNexusV2 algorithm.
-- Added support for specifying which groups should be used to calculate a group.
-- Added two buttons to the Muon analysis and Frequency domain analysis plot toolbar to allow users to show major and minor gridlines.
-- Added a Plot difference checkbox to the Muon Analysis GUI, which allows user to choose whether the fit difference curve is shown.
-- Added support for specifying which periods should be used to calculate a group.
-- Added support for loading and saving group period data from xml files.
-- Added a Help option to the right-click menu in the function browser which brings up a relevant documentation page describing the function.

 Improvements
 -------------